digitalist-se/drupal-operator/README.md

 kubectl apply -f myexample.yaml
 ```

-This will automatically trigger the operator to run the ansible playbook and deploy a new Drupal :)
+This will automatically trigger the operator to run the ansible playbook and deploy a new Drupal, with 2 replicas.

 ## Expose Drupal in a load balancer